john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 The result was: It took me months to build an incomplete prototype.
 And then, my entire idea was realized by a mature company.

 I failed.
 It hurt.
-Fortunately, only my resource was wasted by such impractical project.
-Been standing still a period of time.
-Later one day, in a playground, someone reminded me of the voice control game making again.
+Fortunately, only my resource was wasted.
+Had been sllent a period of time.
+No hustle.
+No self-learning.
+Later one day, in a playground, someone reminded me of the idea of voice control game making again.

 With the terrible experience, I won't challenge the general market again.
 After doing some research, the target was set to "voice control action game" that's rarely seen on mobile market.
 And it's very convenient, I can take advantage of the built-in microphone provided by mobile phones!

 # Capability Analysis

-> Analysis strength and weakness, design strategy to match goal and schedule
+> Strength v.s. weakness, design strategy to match goal and schedule

 Capability and resources significantly influence schedule.
 For me I have terrible digital art ability, good object-oriented programming concept and C# coding skill.
 Zero screenwriting ability, **zero game making experience** (I think...).
 However...
 Humm..
 I have Live2D modeling and animating experience.
 Oh! never forget I'm an office worker without much time!
 So the technical scopes were set to:
 - Voice control: Requires programming related skills - my strength.
 The core technique and most challenge part of game
 - Silhouette art style: Character design requires 2D digital art related skills - my weakness, so I made art style simple
-- Live2D as modeling and animating technique: Strength, I have Live2D experience, and it's well integrated with Unity
+- Live2D as modeling and animating technique: Strength, I have Live2D experience, and it's well-integrated with Unity
 - No online battle: For lack of time resource
 - No database and account system: For lack of time resource
-- One time gameplay: For lack of time resource
+- One-time gameplay: For lack of time resource

 # Defines Milestones

-> Integration and deployment are always tough, taking half of entire product release life time
+> Integration and deployment are always tough, taking half of entire product life time

 Schedule estimation of programming related projects are always difficult.
-Accidents can always happen.
+Accidents can always hit you anytime.
 I cannot clearly remember how I did the schedule estimation in detail, here's my way.
 First, break down the tasks in very high-level point of view:
 1. Core technical research and minimum prototype implementation: One month.
 Prototype and design level code are always fast
 2. Character implementation loop of three monsters and two bosses: Two months.
 Lots of major implementation tasks
 3. Game completeness implementation and integration + market test: Two months and more.
 Longest phase.
 The terrible "accidents" always happen when it comes to integration and deployment

-Project was started on 2020/05/14, formal release date was set on 2020/10/24, five months in total.
+Project was started on 2020/05/14, formal release date was set on 2020/10/24, five months in total, ready for publishing at 2020/10/16.

-The very number one task is core technique research since we don't want after a bunch of game art and game function implementation, the entire project fails in the end just because the most critical, most difficult core technique is impossible to be realized.
+The very number-one task is core technique research since we don't want entire project fails after a bunch of game art and game function implementation, just because the most critical, most difficult core technique is impossible to be realized.
 Just like a Chinese proverb says: 頭過身就過.

 # Implementation Process in Detail
 After high-level milestones are set, here's the detail implementation flow.

 ## Minimum Valuable Prototype

 > Don't waste your time!
-Only focus on core technique research!
+Only focus on core technique research related tasks!

-The most important concept here is: Do not waste resource other then the core technique research!
+The most important concept here is: Do not waste resource other then the core technique research related tasks!
 We should keep the entire project as simple as possible and only focuses on the core technique research.
 Nothing gonna work if the research doesn't succeed.
 So do not put unnecessary effort or resource on other tasks.
 Focus, and break through the core technique.
-DON'T WASTE TIME!
-PERIOD!

 Implementation flow:
 1. Researches voice volume and pitch recognition
 2. Implements voice recognition function with very simple UI
-3. Makes voice recognition a class (a simple module)
+3. Encapsulates voice recognition into a class (a simple module)
 4. Designs main character 2D art
 5. Designs the skill set of main character
 6. Paints and produces every parts of the main character with Clip Studio Paint (head, hair, eyes, arms, legs, etc)